jchip/module-dev/README.md

 The following are common build tasks that you would use:

-- Run linting and tests: `npx clap test`
+- Run linting and tests: `npx xrun test`
-- Run tests without linting: `npx clap test-only`
+- Run tests without linting: `npx xrun test-only`
-- Run linting and tests with coverage: `npx clap check`
+- Run linting and tests with coverage: `npx xrun check`

 Your [TypeScript] tests should import your TS code from `src` directly.